-As we can clearly see, white babies are not only born to Europeans.
-In fact, it is a scientific fact that black people can have white children, but white people cannot have a black child.
-The only way for all of the races to exist on the planet, is if they started dark, and then became lighter over time.
+As we can see, white babies are not exclusively born to Europeans.
+In fact, it is a scientific fact that two black people can have white (albino) children, but two white people having a black child is so rare that it is not possible to account for all of the variations of skin tones if life started with a white Adam and Eve.
+The only way for all of the races to exist on the planet, is if they started dark, and then became lighter over time for various reasons.

 Adam: The First Man of Color

-For starters, Genesis 2:7 tells us that Adam was created from the dust of the earth.
+Genesis 2:7 tells us that Adam was created from the dust of the earth.
 In the Mesopotamian region, where the garden was located, all of the soil is colored.
 However, I’ll readily admit that it isn’t a very strong argument.
-The strongest argument for Adam being black are the three verses above.
+The strongest argument for Adam being black are the three verses above (Enoch 105:1-3).